Pond dipping in Bury Rangers

 Ms Rowland is our teaching assistant.

-Our topic for the first half of Autumn Term is 'All About Me'.
+Our topic for the second half of Autumn Term is 'Celebrations and Festivals'.
 We will do lots of exciting activities surrounding this topic that cover each area of learning and development in the EYFS curriculum.

-In Literacy, we will be focusing on 'The Colour Monster' as our key text this half term.
+In Literacy, we will be focusing on 'The Leaf Thief' as our key text this half term.
 We will share our own feelings and ideas about the book and use props and role play to help us.

 The children will bring home a school library book for you to share with them at home.
 The children have a yellow reading record where their reading must be logged everyday.
 This can be logged with a comment or just a signature.
 Dojos will be rewarded for children who read at home on five separate occasions.

 In Maths we use Mastering Number, aimed at strengthening the understanding of number, and fluency with number facts, among children in the first three years of school.
 This half term we will be focusing on counting, ordinality and cardinality, composition, comparison and subitising.
-We will also discuss measure and patterns and will match, sort and compare different objects.
+We will also be looking at circles, triangles and 4 sided shapes.

 On a Friday afternoon we do Bury Rangers with Miss Webb and Mr Gatrell.
 Bury Rangers is similar to forest school but we also learn lots of other things.
-This half term we will be exploring rain and puddles and the children will take part in different exciting activities each week.
+This half term we will be learning all about Autumn and the children will take part in different exciting activities each week.

 Please come to school wearing your Bury Rangers kit.
 This must be suitable shoes such as wellies or walking boots, long trousers (no jeans please as these take too long to dry), a long sleeved top, a jumper and a waterproof coat.
 Waterproof trousers are also recommended.

-On a Thursday afternoon, we do music with Mr Mott.
+On a Thursday afternoon, we do music and computing with Mr Mott.

 On a Wednesday morning we do P.E.